Neural Networks Learn Generic Multi-Index Models Near Information-Theoretic Limit¶

 - Phase 1: \(\bm{W}^{(t)} \leftarrow \bm{W}^{(t-1)} - \eta_1[\nabla_W \hat{\mathcal{L}}_{\mathcal{D}_1} + \beta_1 \bm{W}^{(t-1)}]\) (GD with weight decay)

-- Symmetric initialization: \(a_j = -a_{m-j}\), \(\bm{w}_j^{(0)} = \bm{w}_{m-j}^{(0)}\) (eliminates mean bias)
+- Symmetric Initialization: \(a_j = -a_{m-j}\), \(\bm{w}_j^{(0)} = \bm{w}_{m-j}^{(0)}\) (to eliminate mean bias)

 Key Experimental Results¶

-Main Results (Key Quantities in Theorem 1)¶
+Main Results (Key Metrics from Theorem 1)¶

-| Quantity | Complexity | Information-Theoretically Optimal? |
+| Metric | Complexity | Info-theoretic Optimal? |

 |---|---|---|

-| Sample complexity | \(\tilde{O}(d)\) | Yes (leading order) |
+| Sample Complexity | \(\tilde{O}(d)\) | Yes (Leading order) |

-| Time complexity | \(\tilde{O}(d^2)\) | Yes (leading order) |
+| Time Complexity | \(\tilde{O}(d^2)\) | Yes (Leading order) |

-| Test error | \(o_d(1) \to 0\) | Yes |
+| Test Error | \(o_d(1)\) → 0 | Yes |

-| Applicable rank | Any constant \(r\) | — |
+| Applicable Rank | Any constant \(r\) | - |

-| Applicable losses | Squared, \(\ell^1\), Huber, etc. | — |
+| Applicable Loss | Squared, \(\ell^1\), Huber, etc. | - |

-Comparison with Prior Work¶
+Comparison with Existing Results¶

-| Work | Sample Complexity | End-to-End Learning? | Generic Model? |
+| Work | Sample Complexity | End-to-End? | Generic Model? |

 |---|---|---|---|